Devansh-Nandasana/CLIMA/README.md

 # CLIMA

-A weather app that provide climate Information of your location and whichever city you want to know.
+A weather app that provides climate Information of your location and whichever city you want to know.

 ## What I Learnt
-To make various API calls.
+* To make various API calls.

-Asynchronous Programming
+* Asynchronous Programming

-To retrieve data from JSON files.
+* To retrieve data from JSON files.